ENCCS/python-for-hpc/content/mpi4py.md

 - Add a short delay using `time.sleep(rank)` before sending or receiving.
 - Observe how process 0 must wait until process 1 calls `recv()` before it can continue, and vice versa.
 - Try swapping the order of the calls (e.g., both processes call `send()` first), what happens?
 - You may notice the program hangs or deadlocks, because both processes are waiting for a `recv()` that never starts.
+There are versions of `send` and `recv` that are non-blocking called [`isend`](https://mpi4py.readthedocs.io/en/stable/reference/mpi4py.MPI.Comm.html#mpi4py.MPI.Comm.isend) and [`irecv`](https://mpi4py.readthedocs.io/en/stable/reference/mpi4py.MPI.Comm.html#mpi4py.MPI.Comm.irecv) that will not be discussed in this course but there are links to the documentation.
+And an example can be found [here](https://mpi4py.readthedocs.io/en/stable/tutorial.html) under the section *Python objects with non-blocking communication*
 :::

 :::{solution}